Calquence tablets (Acalabrutinib Maleate Monohydrate)

 What If You Miss a Dose?

-If you miss a dose by more than 3 hours, skip the dose you missed and take your next dose when you are meant to.
-Take your medicine at about the same time each day for the best effect.
+If you miss a dose by more than 3 hours, skip the missed dose and take your next dose at the scheduled time.
+Do not double up on doses.

 Available Tablet Strengths